What is ulcerative colitis?

 Ulcerative colitis is part of a group of diseases called inflammatory bowel disease

-It is when the lining of your large intestine (the colon or large bowel) and your
+It's when the lining of your large intestine (the colon or large bowel) and your rectum

-rectum become red and swollen (inflamed).
-In most cases the inflammation begins in
+become red and swollen (inflamed).
+In most cases the inflammation begins in your rectum

-Ulcerative colitis does not normally affect the small intestine.
+Ulcerative colitis doesn't normally affect the small intestine.
 But it can affect

-the lower section of your small intestine called the ileum.
+the lower part of your small intestine called the ileum.